-- Make sure to translate your title if your design is translated.
-Learn how to get more EU sales on the Boosted Network here.
+- Make sure to translate your title (and description) if your design is translated into a specific language.

 It’s good practice to customize listing URLs with relevant keywords.
 For example, if the design is “Love my mom” and your default product is a shirt, try adding the words “shirt” to the URL so you get “teespring.com/love-my-mom-shirt”.
 If you don’t want to add the product to the URL make sure to add at least one or two keywords.

 Your listing description can help convert shoppers into buyers and make your products more discoverable within Teespring’s Marketplace.
 When writing a description try to include content that is relevant to the design.
 Also, use phrasing that could help a shopper self-identify with your design theme.